-We’ll be exploring a wide-range of topics related to Julian Jaynes’s theory with experts from a variety of different backgrounds.
-Space for each event is limited so be sure to RSVP! (must be logged in)
+Online Events with special guests and open discussion.
+We explore a wide-range of topics related to Julian Jaynes’s theory with experts from a variety of different backgrounds.
+Space for each event is limited so be sure to RSVP.

 The interview includes discussion of why the Bible is an important document to test Jaynes’s theory, methodological challenges, the “Bicameral Civilizational Inventory Hypothesis,” the role of music in the Old Testament, the use of idols by the ancient Israelites, the role of writing, the emergence of angels and demons, the role of prophesy, the changing definitions of Yahweh, Biblical linguistic analysis, how the personage of Jesus factors in changes in ancient mentality, vestiges of the bicameral mind in the New Testament, and more.